-The key themes of the Council Plan indicated at this stage are:
+The key themes of the Council Plan are:

-- Engagement with the community through an engagement strategy and development of shared community vision; - 2.
+- 1. Engagement with the community through an engagement strategy and development of a shared vision; - 2.
 Developing strategies for financial sustainability of the Shire; - 3.
 Strengthening economic development; and - 4.
 Renewal of community infrastructure.